book page

 Reviewer avatar

 I didn’t expect WebGPU Data Visualization Cookbook (2nd Edition) to be this approachable.
-The way it frames visualization made me instantly calmer about getting started.
+The way it frames simulation made me instantly calmer about getting started.

 Reviewer avatar